villanagi89/wdi_4_rails_hmany_albums_bare/README.md

 By the end of this, students should be able to:

-- Objective 1
-- Objective 2
-- Objective 3
+- Create a before_filter
+- Add Model validations.
+- Learn about Nested Resources.
+- Practice creating one to many relationships.
+- Learn about many to many relationships.

 ## Instructions